dmasior/myamqp/README.md

     myamqp.NewExchangeOptions("/", myamqp.ExchangeTypeDirect),
 )

-// Create a new Producer.
-producer, err := myAMQP.Producer(producerOptions)
-if err != nil {
+// Attach a new producer to the MyAMQP. producer, err := amqp.Producer(producerOptions) if err != nil {
     // handle error
 }